 Customize your plan of study.
 The UConn FinTech master's degree is adaptable.
 Whether you look to establish a new set of skills in financial solutions, technology, business, project management, analytics, etc. or focus on advancing your skills, you will appreciate the customizable aspects of this program.
 You choose which area of study you wish to focus on, and our expert faculty is here to supply guidance.

-The MS FinTech Program requires 36 credits, including 21 core credits and 15 elective credits.
+The MS FinTech online and in-person program requires 36 credits, including 21 core credits and 15 elective credits.
 Approved electives are aligned to meet your particular goals and are concentrated in Finance or Technology.

 |FNCE||5710||Introduction to Financial Models||3 cr.|